cloudflare/workerd/src/workerd/jsg/README.md

 For the first item, imagine the following case:

 We have a C++ function that takes a callback argument.
-The callback argument takes a single `int` as an argument (Ignore the `jsg::Lock& js` part for now, we'll explain that in a bit).
+The callback argument takes a single `int` as an argument (ignore the `jsg::Lock& js` part for now, we'll explain that in a bit).
 As soon as we get the callback, we invoke it as a function.

 ```cpp